Australia climate is

 Greece or Boston and Florida.

 Tropical cloud.
 Poster by AllPosters.
-Click on thumbnail to buy
+Click on thumbnail

 With one difference - there is no place as cold as Boston or Sweden,